 Admission is $10 per adult, $5 per child ages 3 years old to 12 years old.
 Children under 3 years old are free with an attending adult.
 Quiet Valley members, with a current membership, can attend the Festival for free.
 Memberships can be purchased at the gate.

 We recommend that you bring cash to the event.
 Most of the activities are currently cash only.
-We do have two ATMs on site.
+We do have an ATM onsite.

 What Type of Food will be at the Festival?